openenclave/openenclave/samples/README_Windows.md

 2. Set OpenEnclave_DIR to the cmake directory in the Open Enclave SDK installation.

-As an example, if the Open Enclave SDK is installed to `c:\openenclavesdk`, then you would set OpenEnclaveDIR as shown below
+As an example, if the Open Enclave SDK is installed to `C:\openenclavesdk`, then you would set OpenEnclaveDIR as shown below

 ```cmd
 set OpenEnclaveDIR=C:\openenclavesdk\lib\openenclave\cmake